 Let us say this: breakfast is totally different to brunch.
 Where the latter is typically enjoyed from 11am onwards, and often into the afternoon, breakfast is strictly a morning affair.
 That’s why we’ve made sure that all the spots below serve breakfast menus from the early hours of the morning, to cater for the people who wake up with an appetite.

 So, if you’re going for breakfast in Soho and aren’t sure where to start, we've scoured the area for all the best and brightest breakfast spots.
 There is something here for every appetite, cuisine and budget.
-Discover modern bistros, Middle Eastern-inspired spots, cool cafes and famous patisseries.
+Discover modern bistros, Mediterranean-inspired spots, cool cafes and famous patisseries.
 These places are guaranteed to start your day off on the right note.
 Now, pass the bacon.

 Nessa